TheMEMOLab/Bio326-NMBU/Doc/BacterialGenomeAssemblyONP.md

 We will use this software to remove those "bad" reads and clean the samples.

-The easiest way is by submmiting the
+The easiest way is by submmiting a batch script as the follow: